MS Ivan Kulibin Review and Specifications

 The vessel is currently owned by Russian shipping company VODOHOD (Водоход) and operated under charter by the Nizhny Novgorod-based Russian cruise company GAMA Tours (established 1994).
 The company specializes in domestic and inbound tourism, with regularly scheduled river cruises in Russia along the rivers Volga, Oka and Kama.
 The company also provides bus tours around Russia and Black Sea vacations for foreign tourists.
 Its boats can be also chartered for business meetings and private parties, proms, group travel excursions.

-The ship was reconstructed in 1998 in Czech Republic.
+The ship was reconstructed in 1998 in the Czech Republic.
 From the same series (Project 26-37) are a total of 14 boats manufactured in the period 1957-1962.
-All these ships are in the Oktyabrskaya Revolyutsiya-class and originally designed with capacity 312 passengers and 70 crew.
+All these ships are in the Oktyabrskaya Revolyutsiya-class and originally designed with a capacity of 312 passengers and 70 crew.

 The ship has a total of 97 staterooms, including 2 Two-Room Suites, 4 Junior Suites, 13 Singles, 50 Doubles, 16 Triples and 10 Quads (can be booked also as Triples).

-Staterooms as standard amenities offer individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, shower, wash basin, hairdryer, towels, bath products), wardrobe, opening window (excepting Lower Deck cabins which are with portholes).
-Suites additionally have double bed, low table with 2 poufs, double sofabed (3rd-4th person), 2 windows.
+Staterooms as standard amenities offer individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, shower, washbasin, hairdryer, towels, bath products), wardrobe, opening window (excepting Lower Deck cabins which are with portholes).
+Suites additionally have a double bed, low table with 2 pouffes, double sofabed (3rd-4th person), 2 windows.
 Quads, Triples and some double cabins are with upper bunk beds.

-Due to vessel's old design, economy class cabins don't have full bathroom (wash basin only, no WC and shower).
+Due to the vessel's old design, economy class cabins don't have a full bathroom (washbasin only, no WC and shower).
 Their passengers have to use on-deck public restrooms and common showers.
-All Lower Deck and Main Deck cabins (Doubles-Triples-Quads in categories 2A-2B-3A) are iwth wash basin only, and without air-conditioners and refrigerators.
+All Lower Deck and Main Deck cabins (Doubles-Triples-Quads in categories 2A-2B-3A) are with washbasin only and without air-conditioners and refrigerators.